 “I’m very positive about life.
 My hope and faith is in Jesus Christ.
 I will continue to trust in him for my life and that of my family.” – Evas Bakainama

-In this community Raising Families partners with Anglican Church of Uganda, training and equipping local churches to proclaim and demonstrate the gospel, to care for vulnerable families in their communities.
-Evas local church formed a Church Action Group to identify who in their community were in the greatest need.
+In this community Raising Families partners with the Anglican Church of Uganda, training and equipping local churches to proclaim and demonstrate the gospel, to care for vulnerable families in their communities.
+Evas local church formed a Church Action Group to identify who in their community was in the greatest need.

-They provided transport to the hospital, spiritual counseling, food and other items to support this family.
+They provided transport to the health centre, spiritual counselling, food and other items to support this family.
 Through this support, Evas became healthy and strong.
 The church encouraged her to learn skills she could use to help her generate food and income for her family.

-She started working in fields for income, enabling her to get food for the family and send her children to school.
+She started working in the fields for income, enabling her to get food for her family and to send her children to school.
 Later she started investing in poultry.
 She is now able to sell the birds at market to pay for her medical treatments.

 “I’m now respected in this community” Evas said.
-“I thank God for the Church for introducing me to this program.
+“I thank God for the Church for introducing me to this programme.
 I have accepted Jesus Christ as my Lord and personal saviour.
-I’m now active member of the Church.
+I’m now an active member of the Church.
 I was even elected the Treasurer!”